Allan Hosie

-Allan Hosie (born c.1945) is a Scottish international referee and was the 116th President of the Scottish Rugby Union.
+Allan M. Hosie (1945 – 22 April 2026) was a Scottish international referee and was the 116th President of the Scottish Rugby Union.
 He was given a Scotland referee cap in January 2025.

-Rugby Union career
+Rugby union career

 Referee career

-When the yellow card was introduced to rugby union - in addition to the red card - Hosie stated: 'This is a bad move, some referees will use it as a get-out, brandishing a yellow card when it should be red.'
+When the yellow card was introduced to rugby union—in addition to the red card—Hosie stated: 'This is a bad move, some referees will use it as a get-out, brandishing a yellow card when it should be red.'

-He refereed 22 international matches before becoming Five Nations chairman in 1997.
+Hosie refereed 22 international matches before becoming Five Nations chairman in 1997.

 Administrative career

 Hosie was a committee member of the Five Nations Championship from 1992.

-Hosie became Chairman of the Five Nations Championship in 1997.
+He became Chairman of the Five Nations Championship in 1997.
 He was also the Chairman of the Laws Committee of the IRB; and on the Four Home Unions tour committee.
 He served as chairman when the championship became the Six Nations Championship and remained there until 2002.

-He became the 115th President of the Scottish Rugby Union.
+Hosie became the 115th President of the Scottish Rugby Union.
 He served the standard one year from 2001 to 2002.

-Family
+Personal life and death

-His son, Andrew Hosie, is also a rugby union referee; now working in Canada.
+Hosie died on 22 April 2026, at the age of 80.